entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - *Entelognathus* scales bear appositionally joined odontodes (Cui *et al*., 2023).

 > - The coding of *Eosteus* is 1 with joined odontodes forming linear ornament.
+The coding of *Megamastax amblyodus* is 1.

 35. Body scale growth concentric: (0) absent; (1) present.